HTTPArchive/almanac.httparchive.org/src/content/en/2021/page-weight.md

 The request distribution shows that the difference between desktop and mobile is not significant, with desktop leading the way.

-The difference between current results for this year and last actually shows a tiny decrease in the average number of GET requests across most of the percentils.
+The difference between current results for this year and last actually shows a tiny decrease in the average number of GET requests across most of the percentiles.
 Let's hope that trend continues downward.

 Something else worth noting: the median request on desktop at this time is the same [as last year](../2020/page-weight#page-requests) (74), yet the page weight has ticked up (141 kb).